amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 `fig-3` (right), we can see that accuracy increases with an increase in input image size.

-By studying the indivdiual effects of scaling depth, width and resolution, this brings us to the first observation which I re post here again for reference:
+By studying the indivdiual effects of scaling depth, width and resolution, this brings us to the first observation which I post here again for reference:

 > Scaling up any dimension of network width, depth, or resolution improves accuracy, but the accuracy gain diminishes for bigger models.